-As I mentioned in my previous post, I’m planning to do more live workshops — a lot more.
+As I mentioned in my previous post, I’m planning to do more live workshops.
 This morning I checked out specific meeting rooms at two hotels on the Las Vegas Strip.
 There are still many details to work through, but at this point I can say it’s likely that I’ll begin offering some new workshops to take place in the Fall (Sep/Oct) and beyond.

 In addition to doing more CGWs, I’d also like to develop workshops on other topics.
 I love doing live events, and I’ve seen how much value they provide to people.
 People keep asking me, “When you are going to do more workshops?” so I know there’s plenty of interest.